blackbhc/refactor/README.md

 Every box is a functional module with independent implementation, which is class or a part of a class.
 The details of them are illustrated in <a href="#code">Code structure</a>.
 The connection lines between the boxes stands for the APIs between such modules.
-Expect the above modules, `galotfa` also uses a standalone `INI` parameter file to control the behaviours of all modules and APIs in the preceding workflow.
+Except the above modules, `galotfa` also uses a standalone `INI` parameter file to control the behaviours of all modules and APIs in the preceding workflow.

 ---